pantrypoints/sp/content/en/research/einstein/100/author-015.md

 title: "Dr. Sten Lothigius"
 # date: 2024-12-12
 weight: 20
-description: "Einstein was a German physicist who made physics overly complicated by using arbitrary tensors"
+description: "The Classical Principle Of Relativity Is Valid For Physics As A Whole And [For] Large [Scale] And Also For The Optical - Electrical World"
 c: "darkgoldenrod"
 ---

-### Professor Dr. STEN LOTHIGIUS / STOCKHOLM
+## Professor Dr. Sten Lothigius @ Stockholm

-The Classical Principle Of Relativity Is Valid For Physics As A Whole And [For] Large [Scale] And Also For The Optical - Electrical World 1)
+The Classical Principle Of Relativity Is Valid For Physics As A Whole And [For] Large [Scale] And Also For The Optical - Electrical World

 While physical theories are generally based on the principle of normal speed, the theory of the interference of light makes an exception.